 HOW CAN I GET INVOLVED?

-Join us for a public presentation and feedback session focused on the demonstration project design on Monday, May 24th from 6 to 7 pm.
-The meeting will be held virtually on Zoom.
-Sign up here and bring a friend!
+Check out the Engage page to learn about upcoming community activities!
+You can also find information from previous events there, like a recording of the public presentation and feedback session focused on the demonstration project design that was held on Monday, May 24th from 6 to 7 pm.
+The meeting was be held virtually on Zoom and is available to watch here.

 Spread the Word